 Robin Arrigo received the degrees Bachelor of Music in Piano Performance, Master of Music Education from Florida State University, and Doctor of Musical Arts from the University of Miami in Accompanying and Chamber Music.
-She is currently an Adjunct Professor and Piano/Staff Accompanist at Palm Beach Atlantic University, and Artist Resident for King’s Conservatory of the Arts.
-Dr. Arrigo has also served on the faculty for the annual International Piano Festival at Palm Beach Atlantic University, conducting Master Classes for the participating pianists.
+She has held positions as Adjunct Professor and Piano/Staff Accompanist at Palm Beach Atlantic University, Artist Resident for King’s Conservatory of the Arts, and Artist Resident for Dreyfoos High School of the Arts.
+Dr. Arrigo was also a faculty member for the International Piano Festival held at Palm Beach Atlantic University, in conjuction with Fondation Belle'Arte.

 Robin has spent several summers studying and performing abroad, as both soloist and collaborative artist with Fondation Bell’Arte’s Paris International Summer Session under the tutelage of well-known artist and piano pedagogue Nelson Delle-Vigne Fabbri.
 She performed in the Master Classes of Internationally renowned pianist Philippe Entremont, followed by a performance of Chopin’s Fantasy Impromptu to close the Chopin Festival Concert in Mallorca, Spain.

-Dr. Arrigo is currently recording Florence Price’s newly discovered compositions by special permission, at the request of Dr. John Michael Cooper, editor, published by G. Schirmer, NY.
-Most notably, Price’s “Cotton Dance” was premiered for the International Musicological Society Convention in Boston and was well received.
-Many of these compositions can be found on Robin’s YouTube page as well as Facebook’s Piano for the Soul.
+Dr. Arrigo has also recorded Florence Price’s newly discovered compositions by special permission, at the request of Dr. John Michael Cooper, editor, published by G. Schirmer, NY.
+Most notably, Price’s “Cotton Dance” premiered at the International Musicological Society Convention in Boston and was well received.
+Some of Price's compositions can also be found on Robin’s YouTube page as well as Facebook’s Piano for the Soul.